18 U.S.C. § 2252 - Federal Child Pornography

-I'll find out what I can about the case, and I will get back to you and let you know where we stand and what we will do moving forward.
+I'll find out what I can about the case and get back to you and let you know where we stand and what we will do moving forward.

-When we meet, it's essential that you're honest with me about the information they're likely to find on your computers, phones, tablets, or any other devices they seize so we can do what's necessary to defend you moving forward correctly.
+When we meet, you must be honest with me about the information they're likely to find on your computers, phones, tablets, or any other devices they seize so we can do what's necessary to defend you moving forward correctly.

 I've been defending child pornography cases since the internet has been being utilized to put child pornography on it, and the feds have been prosecuting them.